nmemranhussain/simple_multi_regression_in_R/README.md

 ## Model Performance
 - **Simple Linear Regression** (SLR) was used to analyze each predictor’s individual impact.
 - **Multiple Regression** (MR) was used to evaluate the combined effect of all predictors.
-- **R² Values** indicate the strength of each predictor’s relationship with streaming hours.
+- **R² Values** & **P-value** indicate the statistical significance and the strength of each predictor’s relationship with streaming hours.

 ## Instructions
 **Dependencies**: